Table of Contents

 All ocean-faring ships use fuel oil or bunker fuel as the primary fuel for their engines.
 Sludge and water are common contaminants based on the source of the fuel oil.
 These contaminants can cause premature engine failures and service interruptions.

-Alfa Laval fuel oil separators feature unique designs for efficient separation of fuel oil from sludge and water.
+Alfa Laval fuel oil separators feature unique designs for the efficient separation of fuel oil from sludge and water.

 Aviation fuel has a similar problem related to condensed moisture.
 Large volumes of aviation fuel are routinely separated from water and fine particulate matter using an Alfa Laval centrifugal machine.